kadirkirda/ka-decision/README.md

 $ pip install -r requirements.txt
 ```

-## GUI Application Overview
+## Application Overview

 This document describes the **ka-decision** Desktop Application which can run standalone in users computer.

 ### Features

-- Includes a number of selected MCDM methods.
+- Including a number of selected MCDM methods.
-- It has an intuitive use feature.
+- It has an intuitive usage feature.
 With routing messages, it is possible for the user to understand what to do.
 - Excel file format is used for input-output operations.
 - It offers the opportunity to use more than one method at the same time.
 - Provides detailed process tables for each method in addition to summary results.